James Dunlop

-James Dunlop FRSE (31 October 1793 – 22 September 1848) was a Scottish astronomer, noted for his work in Australia.
+James Dunlop FRSE (31 October 1793 – 22 September 1848) was a British astronomer, noted for his work in Australia.
 He was employed by Sir Thomas Brisbane to work as astronomer's assistant at his private observatory, once located at Paramatta (now named Parramatta), New South Wales, about 23 km west of Sydney during the 1820s and 1830s.
 Dunlop was mostly a visual observer, doing stellar astrometry work for Brisbane, and after its completion, then independently discovered and catalogued many new telescopic southern double stars and deep-sky objects.
 He later became the Superintendent of Paramatta Observatory when it was finally sold to the New South Wales Government.

 Early life

 James Dunlop was born in Dalry, Ayrshire, Scotland, the son of John Dunlop, a weaver, and his wife Janet, née Boyle.
-Dunlop was educated at a primary school in Dalry and went to work at a thread factory in Beith when he was 14.
-He also attended a night-school in Beith kept by a man named Gardiner.
 He became interested in astronomy at an early age and was constructing telescopes in 1810.
-By fortune in 1820, he made the acquaintance of the astronomically inclined Sir Thomas Brisbane.
+By fortune in 1820, he met Sir Thomas Brisbane.
 In the same year, Brisbane was appointed as the new Governor of New South Wales, who then decided to set up an astronomical observatory in the new Colony.
 Prior to leaving Britain, Dunlop was then appointed as his second scientific assistant, and both travelled to Sydney in 1821.